jackguycustomproducts/CoasterPanel/README.md

 (each input can be configured for dual-button enabling [where two buttons have to be pressed together] using a using a series circuit)

-  1 Dispatch
+  1 Dispatch,
-  3 (A,B,C) momentary function push buttons
+  3 (A,B,C) momentary function push buttons,
-  3 (A,B,C) two-way (on/off) function selector switches
+  3 (A,B,C) two-way (on/off) function selector switches,
-  1 E-Stop momentary push button
+  1 E-Stop momentary push button,
-  1 E-Stop switch
+  1 E-Stop switch,
-  1 Lock/Unlock two-way (on/off) keyed or non-keyed selector switch
+  1 Lock/Unlock two-way (on/off) keyed or non-keyed selector switch,

 The code is designed to have the following outputs:
-(each output can be wired to multiple lights/relays using a parallel circuit) 1 Dispatch light
+(each output can be wired to multiple lights/relays using a parallel circuit) 1 Dispatch light,
-  3 Function button lights, one assigned for each function button 1 E-stop light
+  3 Function button lights, one assigned for each function button, 1 E-stop light,
-  1 Power light
+  1 Power light,
   1 Reset light